aerogear/charmil/docs/src/utils/charmil_example_builder.md

 ---
-title: Charmil Utils
+title: Charmil Example Builder
-slug: /charmil_utils
+slug: /charmil_example_builder
 ---

 ## Example Builder

 Example Builder provides Example string builder which generates full example string of the cobra command and append to existing examples.

 NewCmdExample function accepts a cobra command in which example needs to be generated, description of the command and a slice of flags(if any)